 - The Student Guide provides information which is common to all students and gives useful information about your relationship with the University of London through to graduation.

 - The Virtual Learning Environment (VLE) which offers online learning support, access to the student café and discussion areas, sample past examination questions and other study materials.

 - The Online Library provides access to over 100 million academic electronic items comprising E-books, E-journals, conference proceedings etc. In addition, students can request items which are not held in the library via the library's Inter-Library loans service with the British Library.
 All registered students have free access to the University of London’s Online Library.

 - Senate House Library provides free reference access for all registered distance and flexible learning students.

-All students receive online tutor support and feedback while studying this programme.
+Independent learners (students not receiving local teaching support from an approved teaching centre) receive online tutor support and feedback while studying this programme.
 Tutors introduce the modules, respond to queries, monitor discussions and provide guidance on assessments.

 All essential resources, activities, videos, discussions and support are provided through the VLE.
 This allows you to fit your studies around your work commitments.
 There is no need to purchase additional textbooks.

 We are committed to delivering an exceptional student experience for all of our students, regardless of which of our programmes you are studying and whether you are studying independently or with a Recognised Teaching Centre.

 - The Student Advice Centre – provides support for application and Student Portal queries.